The Diva Farmer’s Mobile Home Makeover

-It’s tough to explain to some people that you are going to buy an 30 year old mobile home and remodel it into a beautiful home.
-Some people simply doesn’t have the creativity to envision such a thing and Tina dealt with that.
+It's tough to explain to some people that you are going to buy a 30-year-old mobile home and remodel it into a beautiful home.
+Some people simply don't have the creativity to envision such a thing and Tina dealt with that.

 Tina admits that her biggest challenge during the projects was getting people to believe in her vision, “I think everyone thought I was nuts to buy this place, but now they are amazed at the rooms I've completed.”